WE'RE A BREAST CANCER DRAGON BOAT TEAM BASED IN MANCHESTER.

 We share the open water on Saturday mornings with the Debdale Junior Sailing Club, made up of young people who learn water confidence, sailing and other water based activities.

-As of 2020, there are over 200 dragon boat teams in 26 different countries dedicated to breast cancer survivors.
-Twenty-two years ago, there were none.
+As of 2024, there are over 380 dragon boat teams in 40 different countries dedicated to breast cancer survivors.
+Thirty years ago, there were none!
 Many rehab experts believed that regular strenuous exercise was too risky.
-In particular, they expressed concerns about possible lymphedema, swelling of the lymph nodes in the upper arm area.
+In particular, they expressed concerns about possible lymphoedema, swelling of the lymph nodes in the upper arm area.
 Had it not been for Dr. Don McKenzie of the University of British Columbia (UBC), this might have stayed the prevailing wisdom.
-McKenzie recruited and trained a team of breast cancer survivors who competed in the first dragon boat festival in North America in Vancouver, Canada in 1996; they showed that strenuous upper-body exercise could not only be safe but actually therapeutic.
+Dr McKenzie recruited and trained a team of breast cancer survivors who competed in the first dragon boat festival in North America in Vancouver, Canada in 1996; they showed that strenuous upper-body exercise could not only be safe but actually therapeutic.

 Breast Cancer survivors – recommendation is 3 months post treatment but we do have some ladies who want to live life to the full following diagnosis and have joined us mid-treatment.